 Google may get government permission to test Project Loon in India

 Last year, Google had announced expansion of its Project Loon in India.
 Google’s ambitious plan to provide Internet connections using high-altitude balloons, had hit several hurdles in India.
-Google’s Project Loon is a breakthrough technological innovation from Google that promises to deliver internet to the geographically isolated areas of the world that cannot be covered by covered by the major carriers for various reasons.
+Google’s Project Loon is a breakthrough technological innovation from Google promising to deliver internet to the geographically isolated areas of the world that major carriers cannot cover for various reasons.

 We have covered Project Loon extensively on this blog.
 Here, you will find all the details of Project Loon– what it is, how it works and the project’s amazing benefits.
 Basically, it involves sending large balloons in the air, equipped with wireless equipment, and capable of providing internet connectivity to the areas below them – for absolutely free.